rokucommunity/vscode-brightscript-language/README.md

 }
 ```

+### Using both `launch.json` and `brsconfig.json`

+When launching a debug session, this extension will first read all configurations from `brsconfig.json`.
+Then, it will overwrite any options from the selected configuration from `launch.json`.
+So, it is advised to keep all common settings in `brsconfig.json`, and only add values you wish to override in `launch.json`.
 ## Breakpoints

 Roku devices currently do not have a way to dynamically insert breakpoints during a running application.
 So, in order to use breakpoints, this extension will inject a `STOP` statement into the code for each breakpoint before the app is deployed.
 This means that anytime you add/remove a breakpoint, you will need to stop your current debug session and start a new one.